Feanuranor/my-js-proyects/README.md

 # my-js-proyects
-Here are my owno javascript, css, and html proyects, as a begginer in this world i know thath the best way to learn and become a better developer is to make my own proyects, there area simlpe proyects but i know with time it wil be more complex and amazings
+Here are my own javascript, css, and html proyects, as a begginer in this world i know that the best way to learn and become a better developer is to make your own proyects, there are simple proyects but i know with time it will become more complex and amazings!